-My readmittance into the school after a five-day suspension will be based upon my review as follows:
+The decision to re-admit me back into the school after five writeup will be based upon my review as follows:

-- Be current with all tuition payments not relating to Title IV funds. - Be current on all theory exams and academic assignments. - C. Conduct a personal interview with the School Director and Future Professional Advisor to determine the compliance for re-entry. - The Future Professional will be placed on probation for thirty (30) days, during which time he or she must strictly abide by all policies, rules, and $regulations, and \ cannot \ receive \ Title \ IV \ funds \ until \ the \ satisfactory \ progress \ requirements \ are \ met.$
+- Be current with all tuition payments not relating to Title IV funds. - Be current on all theory exams and academic assignments. - Conduct a personal interview with the School Director and Future Professional Advisor to determine the compliance for re-entry.
+C. - The Future Professional will be placed on probation for thirty (30) days, during which time he or she must strictly abide by all policies, rules, and regulations, and cannot receive Title IV funds until the satisfactory progress requirements are met.